Water Your Controllers, They Are Too DRY

 The common logic from the beginning of various actions has been moved into methods on the controller that are triggered before the actions run.
 All that remains in each action is the unique logic.
 I’ve seen this done in virtually every Rails app I’ve worked on and it drives me absolutely nuts.

-Later, Future You (or even worse, someone else on your team) has to update an action in the middle of the file.
-You open it up, go to the action, and pause.
-The action uses instance variables that aren’t defined in the action.
-You scroll all the way to the top to see what is happening in the before_action.
-There are five or more callbacks, each with ten or more action names, with a mix of only and except.
+.
 There are probably so many they wrap or scroll offscreen.
 Each callback references a method at the bottom of the file, so you jump down to the bottom of the controller to follow along.
 You repeat this several times.
 Finally, you go back to the action to put it all together.
 At this point you’ve probably lost your train of thought and need to start over.
 Best-case scenario you have to make changes holding all of that logic in your head.

 Clearly this is not an improvement.
 It is way, way worse than repeating a few lines at the beginning of each action.
 You have sacrificed readability, understandability, and maintainability, in order to get brevity, which is horribly ironic, because readability, understandability, and maintainability, is probably what you thought you were achieving when you abstracted the logic out in the first place.

 The reason this pattern is so common in Rails controllers is that DRY is generally one of the first principles taught to new programmers.
-It’s ostensibly easy to understand and apply, but it’s taught all wrong and thus usually misunderstood.
+It’s ostensibly easy to understand and apply, but I think it’s taught wrong and thus usually misunderstood.
 DRY probably should have been DRYURYIBTNRY—Don’t Repeat Yourself Unless Repeating Yourself Is Better Than Not Repeating Yourself.

 DRY is just a general guideline.
 It’s a simple acronym to help new programmers start thinking about the problems caused by duplication.
-The point of DRY is not the ruthless removal of all repetitive code.
+The point of DRY is not the blind removal of all repetitive code.
 It only makes sense to use DRY if it will make your code more readable, understandable, and maintainable.
-Duplication is always cheaper than the wrong abstraction.